learn-co-curriculum/dsc-conditional-probability/README.md

 ## Introduction

 In the previous lessons and labs, you learned about some fundamentals of probability theory, along with basic combinatorics such as permutations and combinations.
-You'll now extend your knowledge on probability by learning about **Conditional Probability**.
+You'll now extend your knowledge of probability by learning about **Conditional Probability**.
 You'll see how Conditional Probability is extremely important in Statistics, and the foundation of many applications.
 Understanding conditional probability is essential when exploring fields in Machine Learning and Artificial Intelligence.

 In this lesson, you'll learn about conditional probability, what it is, and how and when to use it.
 Later on, you'll see how this simple idea becomes a key component in most statistical machine learning algorithms.